 F 59% and below

 3. I have suggested to all students that they have a homework folder or section in their binder where completed homework should be kept.
 This makes it much easier to find when it is time to get out or collect homework.
-I also suggest that they use this folder for my weekly newsletters and other important information that needs to reach you.4.
+I also suggest that they use this folder for other important information that needs to reach you.4.
 On the school supply list, students were asked to bring in two composition notebooks.
 I recommend having extras of these on hand.
 Our new rotation may require more than the two on the supply list.
 If this is a concern for you, please let us know.5.
 AGENDAS: Each student has an agenda.
 I have a homework board located in my classroom that mirrors the student’s agenda.
 I write all homework on my board and go over it with the class at the end of the day.6.
-Fifth Grade will be switching for Reading (Henderson), Math (Blacka), Science (Beck), Social Studies (Taylor).
+Fifth Grade will be switching for Reading (Henderson), Math (Blacka), Science (Beck), Social Studies (Gebhart).
 Students will begin to see a glimpse of what middle school will be like.
 We place emphasis on being responsible for writing down their own homework, staying organized, and keeping up with their own materials.

 SOCIAL STUDIES and SCIENCE: Occasional homework in Social Studies and Science is possible, however most of the work in these two subjects is completed in class.
 We give out handouts and packets, which are excellent resources to use for studying for the end of the unit tests in both areas.